Dry weather with rain at isolated places

 Dry continental air is prevailing over most parts of the country.
 A shallow westerly wave is present over western areas of the country.

-Meanwhile the Met Office has forecast a dry weather for Bahawalpur during next 24 hours.
-The highest maximum temperature 37 Centigrade and the lowest minimum 21 Centigrade degrees were recorded.—APP
+Meanwhile the Bahawalpur Met Office has forecast dry weather during next 24 hours.
+The highest maximum temperature 37 centigrade and the lowest minimum 21 Centigrade degrees were recorded.—APP